Last updated on .

 Visiting Armero

 Today, the ruins of Armero are open to visitors willing to learn about this tragedy.
 Throughout what was once an important cotton producing town, locals offer tours of the ruins and sell DVDs telling the story of Armero.
-A few of the guides are survivors while others are given by people who have no connection to the town.
-The fees for tours of the site are reasonable.
+A few of the guides are survivors while other tours are led by people who have no connection to the town.
+The fees for tours of the site are reasonable, reportedly between COP$50,000 and $80,000 per group (as of August 2024).
 Also, vendors around the ruins offer ice cream and cold drinks to visitors.

 Ruins in Armero, Tolima, Colombia